HokAI — Find the Right AI Tool

 Hidden Costs

-- Overage charges — Going over plan limits can trigger per-unit fees.
-Check overage rates.
+• Overage charges — Going over plan limits can trigger per-unit fees.
+Check the overage rate before signing up.

-- Rate limits — Free or low tiers may throttle you.
-Ensure limits match your workflow.
+• Rate limits — Free or low tiers may throttle you.
+Make sure limits match your actual workflow.

 Token-Based Pricing Explained

 Many LLM APIs charge per token.
-A token is a chunk of text (roughly 4 characters or 0.75 words in English).
-Input and output often have different rates.
+A token is roughly 4 characters or 0.75 words in English.
+Input and output typically have different rates.

 Input — What you send: your prompt, context, documents.
 Usually cheaper per token.